blakkan/blakkan.github.io/_posts/2023-09-11-OvernightFlightToMadrid.md

 ---
 Flight from Washington Dulles to Madrid.

-Uneventfull red-eye flight, except for some leaked liquid in the overhead.
-Wet bag, wet cloths.
+Uneventful red-eye flight, except for some leaked liquid in the overhead.
+Wet bag, wet clothes.